CITIC Group: 2000s

+Beginning in 2008, CITIC Group had the lead role in developing Quilamba in Angola as part of an exchange of Chinese construction materials and expertise for Angolan natural resources.

 Its subsidiary, CITIC Pacific (中信泰富, now known as CITIC Limited), made unauthorized bets on the foreign currency market in October 2008 and lost HK$14.7 billion (US$1.9 billion, when accounted for in mark-to-market terms).
 Senior executives such as Financial Controller Chau Chi-Yin and Group Finance Director Leslie Chang resigned.
 Its stock price plunged 55.1 percent upon the resumption of trade.

-CITIC Group injected most of their assets to CITIC Limited in 2014.
-However, CITIC Guoan Group was excluded, which was recapitalized by other private capital.

 In 2015, CITIC Group sold 10% stake of CITIC Limited to a joint-venture of Itochu and Charoen Pokphand for HK$34.4 billion (US$4.54 billion); the joint venture also subscribed new convertible preferred shares for HK$45.9 billion (or US$5.9 billion).
 It was reported it was the largest investment ever made by a Japanese general trading company.
 The transaction is also the largest acquisition in China by a Japanese company, and the largest investment by foreigners in a Chinese state-owned enterprise.

-In 2016, CITIC Group ranked 156th among the Fortune Global 500, with an annual revenue of $55,938 million.
+In 2023, China Huarong Asset Management, the company that manages the troubled assets, contracted to buy 5.01 percent of Citic Limited for HK$13.6 billion (US$1.7 billion).
+Huarong will acquire a stake from CITIC Group’s subsidiary, Citic Polaris.
+In addition, Huarong plans to change the name to China Citic Financial Asset Management.
+The deal is a return on the investment that CITIC invested in 2021, leading the rescue of Huarong.